Cabbage Mealy Aphid as the name suggests affects brassicas, including swedes and radish.

 This is caused by colonies of grey-green aphids that are covered in a white powdery mealy wax.

-As the weather warms up the aphids can give birth to as many as five live young a day.
+The aphids usually congregate on the undersides of the older foliage, and as the weather warms up the aphids can give birth to as many as five live young a day.

-These tend to feed on the younger leaves on the growing tip.
+Then the young aphids tend to feed on the younger leaves on the growing tip.

 The aphids can damage plants in two ways, either directly by piercing the leaf with their feeding tubes and sucking the sap, or indirectly by infecting the plant with a virus.